Reflexive Verbs and Reflexive Pronouns

-Reflexive verbs require the use of reflexive pronouns to indicate that the direct object of the verb is also the subject (in other words, the subject is performing the action on himself or herself).
-The reflexive pronoun has to be the same grammatical person as the verb ending.
+As you now know, reflexive verbs require the use of reflexive pronouns to indicate that the direct object of the verb is also the subject (in other words, the subject is performing the action on himself or herself).
+Check out a few examples with verbs that are commonly reflexive.

-As mentioned before, you can also add reflexive pronouns to verbs not regularly reflexive in order to make them reflexive.
+As mentioned before, you can also add reflexive pronouns to verbs that are not regularly reflexive in order to make them reflexive.

 Reflexive verbs can also be used to indicate an emotional response to something.
 When a person becomes angry, sad, happy, etc., you can express this by using reflexive verbs.

 Reflexive pronouns can also be used to add emphasis to a seemingly regular situation.
-The pronouns are not normally translated directly into English, but the sense of something extra is there in Spanish.
+In these cases, the reflexive pronoun is not normally translated directly into English, but it often adds a sense of doing something more completely or thoroughly.

 Reflexive Pronoun Placement